syralie/FullStackOpen/part0/part0.md

     participant browser
     participant server

     Note right of browser: On form submission, the original JavaScript code (see Ex.
 0.5) handles the submit event by creating a new node and adds it to     notes using the command notes.push(note).
-It also rerenders the notes with the command redrawNotes().
+    Note right of browser: It also rerenders the notes with the command redrawNotes().

     Note right of browser: The event handler furthermore sends the notes to the server, which is demonstrated below